Mastering Brand Strategy: Brand Loyalty in Japan, Myth or Reality? [Updated for 2025]

 Growth Through Market Penetration vs. Loyalty

 Sharp’s argument hinges on the statistical reality that most brand growth comes from acquiring new customers rather than getting existing customers to buy more frequently.
-He uses the "Double Jeopardy" law, which states that brands with higher market share have more buyers and slightly more loyal buyers than smaller brands.
+He introduces several marketing 'Laws' in the book, and shows empirically how these laws shape growth.
+One of the laws, the "Double Jeopardy" law, states that brands with higher market share have more buyers and slightly more loyal buyers than smaller brands.
 However, the difference in loyalty is relatively small compared to the difference in the number of buyers.
 This implies that expanding the customer base is more impactful than increasing purchase frequency among existing customers.

 Importance of Gaining New Customers